-The PivotGridControl can perform data-aware operations (retrieving data from the server, sorting, grouping, filtering data and calculating summaries) in a background thread, allowing the entire application to stay responsive while these operations are in progress.
+The PivotGridControl can perform data-aware operations asynchronously, in a background thread, so that the application is responsive while operations are in progress.

-If the Pivot Grid Control is working with a large dataset, retrieving data from a data source as well as performing various data-aware operations, such as sorting or filtering data, may take a considerable amount of time.
-In a standard (synchronous) mode, the entire application would not respond to user actions until the Pivot Grid Control completes the required operations, since the primary UI thread is busy.
+If the Pivot Grid Control operates with a large dataset, data retrieval, sorting, and filtering may take a considerable amount of time.
+In a standard (synchronous) mode, the entire application would not respond to user actions until the Pivot Grid Control completes the operations, because the primary UI thread is busy.
 End-users may notice a small or considerable application freeze.

 In asynchronous mode, only the Pivot Grid Control is frozen.
-The application continues interacting with an end-user, while the control processes data in a background thread.
-While processing data, the Pivot Grid Control displays a loading panel to indicate that this control is busy, and will not respond to user actions until the operation is completed.
+The application responds to end-user actions, while the control processes data in a background thread.
+The Pivot Grid Control displays the loading panel to indicate that it is busy.
+Th control does not respond to user actions until the operation finishes.

 You can specify whether data-aware operations caused by end-user actions run synchronously or asynchronously.
-To do this, use the PivotGridOptionsBehaviorBase.UseAsyncMode property.
-If this property is set to true, all operations performed via the UI are asynchronous.
+Set the PivotGridOptionsBehaviorBase.UseAsyncMode property to true and all operations initiated with UI becomes asynchronous.

 Operations Run In Code

 In code, you can perform both synchronous and asynchronous operations, regardless of the UI settings.
-All methods whose names end with ...Async are asynchronous, i.e., they start executing the related operation in a background thread and return control.
+All methods whose names end with ...Async are asynchronous.
+It means that they start operation in a background thread and return control to the caller.

-The Pivot Grid Control does not allow the calling of asynchronous methods while an asynchronous operation is in progress.
-You can check the PivotGridControl.IsAsyncInProgress property to determine whether or not an asynchronous operation is in progress.
-The PivotGridControl.UserAction property returns which operation is performed.
+The Pivot Grid Control prevents an asynchronous method call while an asynchronous operation is in progress.
+You can check the PivotGridControl.IsAsyncInProgress property to determine whether an asynchronous operation goes on.
+The PivotGridControl.UserAction property indicates what operaton the user performs.

-Note that you cannot start a data-aware operation in code while another operation is running in a background thread.
+You cannot start a data-aware operation in code while another operation runs in a background thread.

 Subsequent Actions and Operation Result

-Each asynchronous method has an overload that allows you to specify custom actions to be performed after the asynchronous operation is completed.
-To do this, pass an AsyncCompletedHandler delegate that performs the required actions as the asyncCompleted parameter.
+Each asynchronous method has an overload that allows you to specify custom actions after the asynchronous operation completes.
+Pass the AsyncCompletedHandler delegate that performs the required actions as the asyncCompleted parameter.

-If an asynchronous method returns data (an operation result), you must pass a delegate to obtain this data.
+If the asynchronous method returns data (an operation result), you have to pass a delegate to get the data.
 The delegate's result parameter returns an AsyncOperationResult instance.
-Use the AsyncOperationResult.Value property to obtain the operation result, and the AsyncOperationResult.Exception property to determine whether or not an exception has been thrown during operation execution.
+Use the AsyncOperationResult.Value property to obtain the operation result, and the AsyncOperationResult.Exception property to determine whether any exception occurs during operation.

-- closes all popup menus and windows, disables the UI and loses focus (if it was focused);
+- closes all popup menus and windows, disables the UI and loses focus (if it has focus);

 - raises the PivotGridControl.AsyncOperationStarting event;

-- locks access to pivot grid data through an API, shows a loading panel and runs background calculations.
+- locks access to the pivot grid data through an API, displays a loading panel and runs background calculations.